FAQ's for the Tutee

 - What if a peer tutor cannot be found, what do I do?

-If we are unable to match a peer tutor to your request, CDL's Office of Academic Support will make every effort to find a peer tutor or suggest other college resources, it not already, to help you with your course.
-Students are always encouraged to ask their questions to their instructor and classmates.
+If we are unable to match a peer tutor to your request, the Office of Academic Support will make every effort to find a peer tutor or suggest other college resources to help you with your course.
+Students are always encouraged to check with their instructor and other classmates as they may be able to help as well.

 - If I am struggling with two or more courses, can I request a peer tutor for each course?